FabianoEger/tago-documentation/tutorials.rst

 Adding the Device
 *****************

-Log in your account, click on Devices (side bar), then click on ‘Add Device’ blue button.
+Log in your account, click on Devices (side bar), then click on ‘Add Device’ top right button.
 The Raspeberry PI board will be the device to be added, we will give it the name ‘dev01’.
 Therefore, enter with the name ‘dev01’ and click on ‘Save’.
 For each device, you have to define a bucket to store its data.
 You can let Tago to create a new bucket with the same name as the device.
 All devices should use a valid token when accessing Tago.
-This token is automatically generated when a device is created.
-Go to the ‘General information’ session of the device, click on ‘QR Code’ or ‘Tokens’ and copy the token to be added into the Raspberry PI code later.
+This token is automatically generated when a new device is created.
+Go to the ‘General information’ section of the device, click on ‘QR Code’ or ‘Tokens’ and copy the token to be added into the Raspberry PI code later.

 .. raw:: html